okiyitooo/piano-frontend/README.md

-# Getting Started with Create React App
+# Piano Shop Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the frontend for the Piano Shop application, built with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts